mariadb-corporation/mdbci/README.md

 ./mdbci setup-dependencies
 ```

-This will install Libvirt development libraries, libvirt virtualization packages, vagrant and its plugins for Libvirt and AWS support, as well as all the tools required in the installation process.
+This will install Libvirt development libraries, libvirt virtualization packages, vagrant and its plugins for Libvirt, Terraform, as well as all the tools required in the installation process.

 Current user will be added to existing libvirt groups and a new VM pool will bew created.